alanxu186/nextjs-chakra-ui-landing-page/README.md

 # Nextjs-Chakra-Ui-Landing-Page

-- Learning to build a landing page with Nextjs and Chakra UI
+Learning to build a landing page with Nextjs 13 and Chakra-UI

-This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).
+## Next Goals

+- Upgrade styling of landing page

 ## Getting Started